Working with professional editors

 Copyediting is done early in the publishing process, while your manuscript is still a MS Word document—it happens before book design begins.
 Using Word’s track changes feature to indicate my suggested changes and corrections, I focus on grammar, spelling, punctuation, word usage, sentence structure, and style guide compliance.
 This step is integral to a book's quality and should be performed by a professional copyeditor—don't skip it!

-Proofreading is done later in the publishing process, after the book’s interior has been designed and typeset.
-Proofreading is done on a PDF, and corrections are noted using PDF markup.
-While proofreading, I look for any design issues (such as incorrect page numbers or headers) and correct stray typos.
-Proofreading is the last chance to correct errors and make changes to the interior before your book is published.
-You'll want to carefully review the interior yourself, but hire a professional proofreader to ensure your book is ready to hit the market.
+Proofreading is done later in the production process, after the MS Word document has been designed and typeset.
+Proofreading is done on a PDF, and corrections are noted using PDF markup and implemented by the designer.
+In proofreading, I look for text typos and design issues such as incorrect page numbers or inconsistent headers.
+Proofreading is the last chance to correct errors and make changes to your work before it is published or goes live.
+You'll want to carefully review the document yourself, but hire a professional proofreader to ensure your work is ready to hit the market.

 Kim is a pro and a joy to work with.